 The Story of Babar by Jean De Brunhoff

 Babar, an elephant, escapes from hunters by travelling to the city, where he learns a lot.
 On his return to the forest, he is crowned King of the Elephants.
-A great easy reader book for Year 2 pupils.
+A great easy reader book for Year 2 readers.

 Classic